yjugl/WinDbgSrcSrvRepro/README.md

 - Uninstall the current version of WinDbg: `winget uninstall Microsoft.WinDbg`.
 - Install the WinDbg version to test, e.g. `winget install Microsoft.WinDbg --version 1.2402.24001.0`.
-- Run `WinDbgSrcSrvRepro.exe` under WinDbg with SRCSRV support enabled, e.g. `windbgx -c ".symfix; !sym noisy; .srcnoisy 3; g; k" WinDbgSrcSrvRepro.exe`.
+- Run `WinDbgSrcSrvRepro.exe` under WinDbg with SRCSRV support enabled, e.g. `windbgx -c ".srcfix; !sym noisy; .srcnoisy 3; g; k" WinDbgSrcSrvRepro.exe`.
 - On GOOD versions: when the breakpoint triggers, the source code is shown.
 - On BAD versions: when the breakpoint triggers, WinDbg shows an error page.